Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 * Arnulf Sopp's 1986 OMTI boot EPROM
 * Volker Dose's work disk, including assembly sources
-* the original G-DOS 2.4 distribution
+* the original GDOS 2.4 distribution
 * Hartmut Grosser's *Das DOS-Buch*
 * binaries, documentation and other fragments from the Genie IIIs community
 * and, eventually, quite a lot of reverse engineering